quic-shaksuma/eld/docs/userguide/documentation/linker_plugins/linker_plugins.rst

    Only one output section plugin can be attached to an output section.

-- **PluginInterfaceKeyword**
+- **PluginTypeKeyword**

-   Each plugin interface type has a corresponding linker script plugin interface keyword.
+   Each plugin type has a corresponding linker script plugin keyword.

    .. list-table::
       :widths: 50 50